mtec-TUB/pillow/README.md

 These formats require dataset-specific handling due to varying structures (Each dataset requires its own CSV handler, e.g., `DreamtCSVHandler` for DREAMT dataset):
 - **CSV** (Comma-Separated Values) - `.csv`

 For the annotation files there is no common handler because most datasets have a unique annotation saving format.
-The base parsing strategy can be found in [base.py](/dataset_processors/base.py) ann_parse() function, and can be overwritten individually for each dataset processor in [dataset_processors](/dataset_processors/).
+The base parsing strategy can be found in [base.py](/datasets/base.py) ann_parse() function, and can be overwritten individually for each dataset in [datasets](/datasets/).

 ---